 Location: The Snapchat app asks for permission to access your location while using the app.
 Snapchat will give you the option to choose whether you want people to be able to see your location in Snap Map while using the app.
 Netsafe usually advises people to only give location access to a select group of close friends or to not allow anyone to have access to your location.

-Who can send you Snaps: You can select the ‘Contact Me’ option to choose who is able to send you Snaps.
+Who can send you Snaps: Snapchat allows you to choose who is able to send you Snaps.
 You can choose between ‘Everyone’ – this allows anyone to send you Snaps (even strangers), or ‘My Friends’ – only people you have confirmed as friends are able to send you Snaps.